therion23/sinhika/conffiles/README.md

 - two, you get the advantage of software volume controlling DAC's and other sound devices which do not have hardware volume controls - notably, the pHAT DAC and the HifiBerry it was modelled after.

 - three, you get a definition for the OSS layer emulation that you can tinker with yourself if need be.

+Put this in /etc/asound.conf and then

+sudo /etc/init.d/alsa-utils restart
+speaker-test
+(hit ctrl-c)
+speaker-test -D mpd
+(hit ctrl-c)

+Then they should both show up in alsamixer.

 ## rc.local